rafael-santiago/kryptos/doc/INTERNALS.md

 ```

 The function ``kryptos_<cipher-name>_setup(kryptos_task_ctx *ktask, '.*')`` is called before calling the
 encryption/decryption entry point.
-Usually, this function receives the user keys, its length and sometimes more
+Usually, this function receives the user key, its length and sometimes more
 additional data according to the related algorithm.
 All received data must be referenced by the ``(kryptos_task_ctx *)``
 variable.
 This function also must set the ``cipher`` field from ``(kryptos_task_ctx *)`` to the expected internal
 algorithm constant.